Mazie Hirono 2026: Hawaii Senate Race, Safe D

 Hirono sits on the Armed Services Committee and the Veterans' Affairs Committee, reflecting Hawaii's substantial military presence (Pearl Harbor, Schofield Barracks, Joint Base Pearl Harbor-Hickam).
 Her military committee work focuses on Pacific Command posture, nuclear readiness issues in the Pacific, and veterans' healthcare — all issues with direct Hawaii relevance.
 She has also been a reliable vote for expanded veterans benefits and has worked across the aisle on specific veterans' healthcare funding bills.

 Her Judiciary Committee tenure made her nationally known for her aggressive questioning style.
-Her exchanges with Brett Kavanaugh during his 2018 confirmation hearing generated headlines, as did her later confrontations with other nominees over reproductive rights and executive power.
+Her exchanges with Brett Kavanaugh during his 2018 confirmation hearing generated headlines, as did her later confrontations with other nominees over abortion polling and executive power.
 She has been unsparing in her criticism of Republican judicial nominees, reflecting a broader shift in how Senate Democrats approach the confirmation process.
 Within the Democratic caucus, she is considered a reliable progressive vote while also being a practical legislator who pursues Hawaii-specific interests.

 2026 Race Overview